KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/1-overview.md

 `AppConfiguration` is the out-of-the-box model we build that describes an application.
 It serves as the declarative intent for a given application.

-The schema for `AppConfiguration` is defined in the [KusionStack/catalog](https://github.com/KusionStack/catalog) repository.
+The schema for `AppConfiguration` is defined in the [KusionStack/kam](https://github.com/KusionStack/kam/blob/main/v1/app_configuration.k) repository.
 It is designed as a unified, application-centric model that encapsulates the comprehensive configuration details and in the meantime, hides the complexity of the infrastructure as much as possible.

-`AppConfiguration` consists of multiple sub-components that each represent either the application workload itself, its dependencies, relevant workflows or operational expectations.
+`AppConfiguration` consists of multiple sub-components that each represent either the application workload itself, its dependencies (in the form of [Kusion Modules](../concepts/kusion-module)), relevant workflows or operational expectations.
 We will deep dive into the details on how to author each of these elements in this upcoming documentation series.

 For more details on the `AppConfiguration`, please refer to the [design documentation](../concepts/app-configuration).